Vedette

 Exhaust / Condenser Venting Problem

-Dryer causes condensation or steam in the laundry room; room becomes very humid
+The dryer causes condensation or steam in the laundry room; the room becomes very humid.

 Advertisements